The best drawing apps for iPad

 02. Illustrator for iPad

 Just like Procreate, Adobe Illustrator is incredibly popular in the digital art community.
 While the app is free, it does require some in-app purchases, but with features like radial, grid and mirror repeat, its worth the money.
 The app takes the best features from the desktop app and pops it into this handy portable version of the app.
-And if you're still not convinced, then why not read more about it over on our Illustrator for iPad review?
+And if you're still not convinced, you can read more about it in our full Illustrator for iPad review.

 We've found that when you combine the Illustrator app with the new iPad Pro (M1, 2021) and the Apple Pencil 2, then you get a sleek, controlled and enhanced digital art experience (make sure you check out the iPad Pro deals and the Apple Pencil deals if you haven't got the devices already).
 Unfortunately, the app is only available on a subscription model and it's not compatible below iOS 14.
 But you can seamlessly transfer your work to and from your desktop app to your iPad app, which is a big positive.